Get

 west-highland-white-terrier-puppies

 West Highland White Terrier puppies are simply divine.
 When they are young, the West Highland White Terrier is a fuzzy bundle of white that is extremely adorable, playful, and tiny.
 The best way to get a West Highland White Terrier puppy is to source one from a reputable breeder.
 You can find breeders through the American Kennel Club or the West Highland White Terrier Club of America.
-(There are also many local clubs that deal solely in West Highland White Terriers.)
-The odds of stumbling across a West Highland White Terrier puppy in a shelter or at a rescue group is very small.
+(Many local clubs deal solely in West Highland White Terriers.)
+The odds of stumbling across a West Highland White Terrier puppy in a shelter or at a rescue group are very slim.

 History and Origin of the West Highland White Terrier